Connects: Richardson Highway to McCarthy

 J 50.8 Kuskulana Bridge (pictured below).
 Rest area east end of bridge.

 J 92 Turnoff for National Park Service McCarthy Ranger Station information kiosk; public toilet.
 Trailhead for West Kennicott Glacier Trail.

 J 92.1 Glacier View; first of 3 paid parking areas available eastbound; camping, food, bike rentals, bed-and-breakfast.

 J 92.2 Visitor information cabin and second of 3 paid parking areas eastbound.

 J 92.4 Entrance to Base Camp paid parking area; camping.
 McCarthy Road ends.
-Kennicott River pedestrian bridge.
-Walk 0.6 mile to town of McCARTHY; food and lodging at McCarthy Lodge & Ma Johnson’s Hotel and Sweet Creek McCarthy B&B; flightseeing and wilderness hiking with Wrangell Mountain Air.
+Kennicott River pedestrian bridge (pictured above).
+Walk 0.6 mile to town of McCARTHY; food and lodging at McCarthy Lodge & Ma Johnson’s Hotel; flightseeing and wilderness hiking with Wrangell Mountain Air.
 Take the shuttle van to KENNICOTT (6 miles); food and lodging at Kennicott Glacier Lodge, guided wilderness trips and Kennecott mine tours, glacier tours, ice climbing lessons, alpine hikes and tours with Kennicott Wilderness Guides and St. Elias Alpine Guides and river rafting with Copper Oar.